stephanme/nibe-mqtt-gateway/README.md

 ## To Do

-- [ ] switch to esp-idf 5.1.3 or newer which includes W5500 ethernet without interrupt, [#12682](https://github.com/espressif/esp-idf/issues/12682)
-- [ ] use arduino-esp32 3.0.0 RC1 or newer (as managed component)
 - [ ] smoother unit testing development cycle: vscode task, less Arduino dependencies
 - [ ] debugging, at least for unit tests on host
 - [ ] authentication for admin operations (OTA, config uploads etc.)